purchasing-power-parity/purchasing-power-parity/README.md

 ## Who uses PPP?

-This node package was inspired by [Wesbos](https://twitter.com/wesbos) who sells his courses with PPP.
+This node package was inspired by [Wes Bos](https://twitter.com/wesbos) who sells his courses with PPP.
 There are other people which make their products affordable to everyone around the world by using PPP.
 You can add your project/company/product/service/... to the list when you are using this package:

 * [Road to React](https://roadtoreact.com/)
 * ...